onetep-devel/documentation/ldos_calculations.rst

      - 13.0
      - Fully uncontracted spherical waves

-These settings were calibrated and tested with platinum nanoparticles and should be considered a starting point for your own calculations.
+These settings were calibrated and tested with platinum nanoparticles and can be considered a starting point for your own calculations.

 Interpreting Outputs
 --------------------